LUMC from time to time has money available to subsidise training for members. This training may include

 - Activity specific skills training

 Guidelines to assist the Club committee in transparently allocating club funded training to members.
-These guidelines are here to assist, and should not be a lot of work
+These guidelines are here to assist, and should not be a lot of work for training organisers

 - Club money should be spent transparently, fairly, and in the best interests of the club members